buzzert/ereminders/README.md

 # eReminders

 eReminders is a reminders program that has __no user interface__.
-You create reminder text files in a watched directory, and eReminders will automatically email you when the reminder's date is elapsed.
+Create reminder text files in a watched directory containing a date and title, and eReminders will send you an email with the reminder's title as the subject when the specified date elapses.

 This project works really great for those who follow the "Inbox Zero" philosophy.